 Our job as a school goes beyond teaching tolerance and respect for all people.
 We want to equip our students with a foundation of commitment and fortitude to take action in the face of bigotry and discrimination, in whatever form it takes and whoever the target.

 I hope, and expect, that our students will insist on a society that lives up to George Washington’s vision, expressed in his letter to the Hebrew Congregation of Newport in 1790, of a country that “gives to bigotry no sanction, to persecution no assistance.”

 Looking ahead to next weekend, I wanted to put in my personal plug for our annual Multicultural Feast.
-Our Parent Multicultural Affairs Committee sponsors the event, one of our school’s great, family-centered traditions, on Saturday, November 10, starting at 5:30 p.m. in our ballroom.
+Our School Culture, Inclusivity & Equity committee (SCIE) sponsors the event, one of our school’s great, family-centered traditions, on Saturday, November 10, starting at 5:30 p.m. in our ballroom.
 The Feast provides the opportunity for some community togetherness and the chance to share food from the many cultures that shape who we are.
 In the process of sharing food that has been lovingly prepared, and that has meaning to who we are, we offer something of ourselves in a most fundamental way.